as959/Arithematic-Calculator-using-Tkinter/README.md

 # Arithematic-Calculator-using-Tkinter
 Built a Basic Arithmetic Calculator GUI Application using Tkinter in Python programming language.

-To see the functionalities-
+To see the functionalities and requirements-
     Open functionalities.pdf file

 Code for python-
-    3.x in tkinter_calc.py
+    Open file tkinter_calc.py